Guidelines for new name proposals

 - Association of the person with the proposed feature.

-Due to the criteria, the majority of nominations are for individuals at the end of their career or are commemorative.
-Where there is a nomination for an individual still active in their field, nominations should ideally be accompanied by at least one letter of support from someone other than the nominator.
+Naming of features after individuals is not justified based purely on longevity.
+Proposals for naming after individuals at the end of their career or commemorative naming must also meet these criteria.
+Where there is a proposal for naming after an individual still active in their field, nominations should be accompanied by at least one letter of support from someone other than the nominator.
+This letter should support the evidence of fit to the criteria.
+The Committee welcomes nominations for individuals from historically underrepresented groups.

-With rare exceptions, forenames and the use of more than one part of a hyphenated or dual, unhyphenated surname are unlikely to be approved, but will be reviewed on a case by case basis.
+Forenames and the use of more than one part of a compound surname are unlikely to be approved but will be reviewed on a case-by-case basis.
 The use of titles or the names of partners or pets is similarly not considered suitable.

 Choice of generic term